Enki--/pbvinge.com/src/content/books/627/cry-havoc.md

 - Debates emerged over the extent of state intervention needed, with figures like Lord Weir advocating for "shadow" industries to out-produce enemies without adopting full "military communism" [149, 150].
 - Both France and Britain, facing internal divisions and financial pressures, were forced to make significant compromises, including curtailing social programs and labor rights, to accelerate armaments [141, 151, 152].

-### Chapter 10: "Next Time We’ll Urge On the Other Side"
+### Chapter 10: "Next Time We'll Urge On the Other Side"

 **Summary (1-3 paragraphs):**
 Chapter 10 examines the Soviet Union's rearmament and diplomatic strategy under Joseph Stalin.
 In 1935, Mikhail Tukhachevsky analyzed Hitler's "gigantic armaments" plan, predicting intensive development of offensive forces [154].
 Stalin, however, deliberately revised Tukhachevsky's articles to emphasize the German threat to Britain and France, believing that Germany aimed to weaken "capitalist-imperialist" rivals, thereby creating opportunities for the USSR [155].
 Despite Stalin's occasional preference for economic growth and consumer goods, Tukhachevsky continually pushed for massive military modernization, particularly air power, often using fears of preemptive capitalist attacks to justify accelerated arming [25, 156-158].